voschezang/coding-handbook/management-principles.md

 With this in mind, three questions can be asked: What to change?
 What to change it to?
 How to do it?

 Also see [goals and strategy](goals-planning-strategy.md).

+### Attitude

+Knowledge: Be a generalist

+> I don't know, but I'll find out

+Role

+>  Outcome > specific activities

+**Integrity**

+From Jim Dethmer

+- Take responsibility.
+- Feel your feelings.

+- Speak authentically and candidly.

+- Be impeccable with your agreements

+Effects

+- Withholding leads to withdrawing and rejecting
+- Revealing leads to connecting

+### Leadership

+Management often requires the skill leadership.
+The ability to guide and influence people.

+- Trust
+- Set an example
+- Show direction
+- Motivate

+Situational leadership - based on skill, motivation, urgency.

+- **Tell** people what to do.
+- **Sell** an vision to autonomous teams.
+- **Participate** in problem solving.
+- **Delegate** tasks.

 ## Collaboration